swiftlang/swift/docs/SIL.rst

 Converts a ``Builtin.RawPointer`` back to a heap object reference.
 Casting a heap object reference to ``Builtin.RawPointer`` back to the same type gives an equivalent heap object reference (though the raw pointer has no ownership semantics for the object on its own).
-It is invalid to cast a ``RawPointer`` to a type unrelated to the dynamic type of the referenced object.
-It is invalid to cast a ``RawPointer`` from an address to any heap object type.
-The conversion, however, is unchecked and will not raise a compile-time or runtime error if used incorrectly.
+It is undefined behavior to cast a ``RawPointer`` to a type unrelated to the dynamic type of the heap object.
+It is also undefined behavior to cast a ``RawPointer`` from an address to any heap object type.

 convert_function
 ````````````````